wrld3d/wrld.js/README.md

 ![WRLD](https://cdn2.wrld3d.com/wp-content/uploads/2017/04/screenselection01.png)

 The WRLD JavaScript API allows you to easily embed [beautiful 3D maps](https://www.wrld3d.com/) into any web page for any modern, WebGL supporting browser.
-For an example of our 3D maps in action, see [https://www.wrld3d.com/wrld.js/examples/](https://www.wrld3d.com/wrld.js/examples/).
+For an example of our 3D maps in action, see [these examples](https://www.wrld3d.com/wrld.js/examples/).

 It is based on [Leaflet.js](http://leafletjs.com/), providing a familiar API for embedding 3D maps in a web page.